-Figure 12-2, taken from page 303 in the text, shows how the net foreign asset positive of the US has moved with the persistently negative current account over the past couple of decades.
+Figure 12-2, taken from the text, shows how the net foreign asset positive of the US has moved with the persistently negative current account over the past couple of decades.
 The negative current account has caused the foreign asset position to fall.